 Fog forms near the ground when water vapor condenses into tiny liquid water droplets that remain suspended in the air.
 Many different processes can lead to the formation of fog, but the main factor is water-saturated air.
 Two ways that air becomes saturated are by cooling it to its dew point temperature or evaporating moisture into it to increase its water vapor content.
 Although most fog, by itself, is not generally a hazard because it does not actually apply damaging forces, the interaction between humans and fog can be a dangerous situation, sometimes resulting in disastrous consequences.
 It must be noted, however, that freezing fog (a hazard for which the National Weather Service issues special statements) can cause direct harm by causing slickness on roadways, walkways, bridges, and highway ramps, and therefore leading to serious transportation accidents.
 One of the main risks involves morning school buses and the safety of students and their parents while waiting near roadways under conditions of very low visibility.

 Fog is a common occurrence in the County, but only 1 severe fog event has been recorded between 1997 and 2017.
-Please see Appendix A for a history of extreme temperatures in Jackson County.

 Flooding | Natural Hazards | Hydrological Hazards

 Source: DataQuest

 Past Presidential Declaration